Fabo011/aws-solution-architect-helper/03_Databases/databases.md

 - Fully managed serverless database.
 - Automated failover, failover priority.
 Less than 30 seconds failover.
 - Automated AutoScaling.
-- Master + up to 15 read replicas.
+- Master + up to 15 READ replicas.
 - Automated encrypted backups which are stored in a S3.
-- Multi-Master is possible, but only within availability zones, not regional.
+- Multi-Master WRITE is possible, but only within availability zones, not regional.
 - Aurora Global up to 16 READ replicas in each region.
-- Aurora Machine Learning, ML using SageMaker
+- Aurora Machine Learning, machine learning model using SageMaker

 ## Contra
 - Costs 20% more than RDS databases.
 - Multiple master replication only within a region, multiple region write data not possible.

 ## Use Cases
-- High performance, scaleable, high available, managed relational database, compatable with Postgres and MySQL.
+- High performance, scalable, high available, managed relational database, compatible with Postgres and MySQL.
 - WebApps, fast read and write.
 - CMS platforms.
 - Microservice architecture.